perokvist/event-driven-architecture/scs.md

 ## Composition

-To aid reasoning about composition, let establish a few building block to help.
+To aid reasoning about composition, let establish a few building blocks to help.
 Pages and fragments.
-Pages are owned a produced by the team owning a vertical.
-Building block for sharing a part/component is called a fragment.
+Pages are owned and produced by the team owning a vertical.
+The building block for sharing a part/component is called a fragment.
 “Teams should publish a catalog of their fragment types and fragment instances”.

 ![Pages & Fragments](assets/pages_fragments.png)